libmanuk/Spokedb-O/README.md

 Coming soon!

 ##
-This theme was created through a partnership between the Louie B. Nunn Center for Oral History and West Chester University and a collaboration between Eric C. Weig, Doug Boyd, and Janneken Smucker.
+This theme was created through a partnership between the Louie B. Nunn Center for Oral History and West Chester University and a collaboration between Eric Weig, Doug Boyd, and Janneken Smucker.